10 Hard to Kill Hanging Plants That’ll Make Your Home Look Amazing

 But despite all their charm and the fact they help make our air cleaner, plants do have one limitation: space.

 Upon this realization, that’s when one simply ought to crane their neck up and consider all that blank space just below their ceilings overflowing with design potential.
+Indoor hanging plants that are hard to kill are an great way to fill this space and create a lush botanical display

 It’s becoming increasingly popular to hang your indoor plants these days—even if your surface tops are still bare.
 It’s just cool, ok?

 But not all plants were created equal.
-Some plants rock the hanging look, others…not so much.
+Some plants rock the hanging look, others… not so much.
 It’s all about balance and knowing which hanging plant works in what room and in with which style of hanging planter.

 So before you go and simply plop your hanging plant onto any old side table in any old room, consider all the wonderful ways you can hang your plants and show them off in various rooms.

-Ways You Can Show-off Hanging Plants
+Ways You Can Show-Off Hanging Plants

 • Hanging on a good old fashioned hanging basket